 Today we will be discussing our tips and tricks to keep your dog safe with the warmer weather.
-There are days when temperatures are very high and there are things to know to keep your pet happy!
-So here are our top 5 key things to remember.
+Here are our top 5 key things to remember:

 Staying hydrated is very important for both you and your dog!
-So you want to check that your dog constantly has water available and also monitor that your they are drinking enough during the day.
-If your dog is well hydrated it will help ward off symptoms of overheating.
+Make sure that your dog has water available at any time and also monitor that he's drinking enough during the day.

 Warmer temperatures means that parasites and ticks are also out!
-So keep an eye out for those, and protect your dog by spraying an anti-parasite spray.
-We recommend the AniForte Flea Ex spray, which is a safe and natural repellent against parasites.
+Keep an eye out for those, and protect your dog by spraying an anti-parasite spray.
+We recommend AniForte Flea Ex spray, a safe and natural repellent against parasites.

-During peak times, the sun and temperatures can get very warm.
+During peak times, temperatures can get very hot.
 Just like humans, dogs can suffer from heat strokes.
-Symptoms of which include excessive panting and anxiety.
-So if you can you want to avoid taking your dog out between 11am and 4pm.
+Symptoms include excessive panting and anxiety.
+So if you can, avoid taking your dog out between 11am and 4pm.

 4. Ground temperature

-Don't forget to have fun with your dog during these summer months.
+Have fun with your dog during these summer months!
 Fun activities could include getting the hosepipe to cool your dog down or going for a swim with them!